moisam/laylaos/README.md

 This is mostly to keep track of where we are at and what needs to be done next:
 * More syscalls including POSIX message queues syscalls
 * More GUI functionality (text editor, screenshot facility, paint program, desktop themes, archiver, web browser, etc.)
-* VFAT, ext3, ext4, NFS filesystem support
+* VFAT, ext3, ext4, NFS filesystem support (maybe NTFS at some point)
-* Syslogd server
+* Kernel logging and perhaps a syslogd server
 * Swap support
 * USB support
 * Symmetric Multiprocessing (SMP)